neofloat/RepData_PeerAssessment1/PA1_template.md

 ![plot example](instructions_fig/sample_panelplot.png)

+**Note:**
+The first plot is from the example, and the next plot is obtained from my data.

 3. Your plot will look different from the one above because you will be using the activity monitor data.
 Note that the above plot was made using the lattice system but you can make the same version of the plot using any plotting system you choose.